Real-Time Operator Takeover for Visuomotor Diffusion Policy Training: Background Related Work

 \subsection{Visuomotor Diffusion Policies}

-Diffusion models~\cite{ho2020denoising}, initially introduced in generative image modeling, have recently gained popularity in robotics and have been demonstrated on a variety of tasks.
-Compared to traditional discriminative models, diffusion models demonstrate remarkable generalization capabilities~\cite{li2023onthe}.
-Fundamentally, visuomotor diffusion-based policy models generate complex structured data distributions iteratively, by learning a stochastic transport map from a known prior distribution (e.g. Gaussian noise) to a desired target distribution.
-In robotics, the target distribution often consists of action sequences that enable a robot to accomplish specific tasks.
+Diffusion models~\cite{ho2020denoising}, originally introduced in generative image modeling, have recently become popular in robotics and have shown strong generalization compared with traditional discriminative models~\cite{li2023onthe}.
+Fundamentally, visuomotor diffusion policies iteratively transform a known prior, such as Gaussian noise, into task-relevant action sequences by learning a stochastic map to the target action distribution.

-A key strength of diffusion models lies in their ability to learn behaviors using a limited number of demonstrations~\cite{chi2023diffusion}, as well as requiring minimal explicit modeling of tasks or environments, making these models highly adaptable for a wide range of applications.
-Recent work has leveraged diffusion models to address planning problems~\cite{kapelyukh2023dallebot, mishra2023generative, sridhar2024nomad} and perform various robotic manipulation tasks~\cite{mishra2024reorientdiff, chi2023diffusion, reuss2023goal}, often relying on images as input.
-Other applications include control of bi-manual mobile manipulation systems for navigating indoor environments and performing kitchen tasks~\cite{fu2024mobile}, as well as manipulating deformable objects in robot-assisted surgical scenarios~\cite{scheikl2024movement}.
+A key advantage of diffusion policies is their ability to learn effective behaviors from relatively few demonstrations~\cite{chi2023diffusion}, while requiring little explicit task or environment modeling.
+They have been applied to planning~\cite{kapelyukh2023dallebot, sridhar2024nomad}, robotic manipulation~\cite{reuss2023goal}, mobile bi-manual manipulation in household settings~\cite{fu2024mobile}, and deformable object manipulation in robot-assisted surgery~\cite{scheikl2024movement}.
+Given these properties, the quality of demonstrations becomes especially important for training effective diffusion policies.